OpenAstronomy/minimum_dependencies/README.rst

 .. code-block:: bash

     $ minimum_dependencies --help
     Usage: minimum_dependencies [OPTIONS] PACKAGE

       Generate minimum requirements for a package based on lower dependency pins.

     Arguments:
       PACKAGE  Name of the package to generate requirements for  [required]

     Options:
-  -f, --filename PATH  Name of the file to write out -e, --extras TEXT    Comma-separated list of optional dependency sets to
+      -f, --filename PATH  Name of the file to write out -e, --extras TEXT    Comma-separated list of optional dependency sets to include --fail               Raise an error if pin is not present or not on PyPi.
-                       include
       --help               Show this message and exit.

 For example, to generate the minimum dependencies for ``minimum_dependencies``: